(Disclosure: Some of the links below may be affiliate links)

 We did our best to have a relatively frugal wedding.
 You can read a few tips on how we kept our wedding on budget.
 We did not rent a venue but did our wedding in a restaurant.
 For the rest of the expenses, the most important was that we did most of the things ourselves with the help of our friends and family!

 Honeymoon in Egypt

 Unfortunately, the honeymoon ended up costing us much more than we thought.
-Indeed, my new company (Pied Piper) did not let me go into negative days off.
+Indeed, my new company did not let me go into negative days off.
 I was forced to take leave without pay.
 At my current level of salary, even four days off is a lot of money (about 1815 CHF).
 Moreover, I had to work the day before even though we left at 3am for the airport.
 And I had to work the day after even though we arrived back home around 2am.
-It’s not great for sleep.
-Since this vacation was already taken before I was hired, I really think Pied Piper could have been more flexible here :S At least, this taught me something important: Never take leave without pay.
+It is not great for sleep.
+Since this vacation was already taken before I was hired, I really think the company could have been more flexible here :S At least, this taught me something important: Never take leave without pay.

 Let’s see the breakdown of the month:

 - Transportation:367.21 CHF: Above Average: Parking in the airport and more fuel than usual.